 As is the case with any tattoo you would get, cosmetic tattoos come with a certain amount of discomfort or pain for the person undergoing the procedure.
 The amount of pain a person feels when they get a tattoo depends on their personal pain tolerance as well as where on the body they have chosen to get a tattoo.

 Whether you are getting your first tattoo or are an old pro, you may have some ideas about managing the pain you might feel during your tattooing procedure.
 Concern over how painful it might be and worry that it will hurt often drives people to preemptively take aspirin, Advil, Motrin, or another non-steroidal anti-inflammatory drug.
-Although these medications may lessen temporary discomfort, they can be dangerous to take for people considering a cosmetic tattoo in Minneapolis.
+Although these medications may lessen temporary discomfort, they can be dangerous to take for people considering a cosmetic tattoo in Yuma, AZ.

 Topical anesthetic methods